plblum/jivs/README.md

     are `Conditions` included in this library, you are often going to need to build your own.

--   [`InputValidator class`](#inputvalidators) -- Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.
+-   <a href="#inputvalidators">`InputValidator class`</a> -- Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

 - [`ValidationServices class`](#validationservices)-- Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by ValidationServices which empower Jivs.
 	- `IDataTypeFormatter` -- Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.